 You will not need to attend this court hearing.

-If your solicitor can show that the employer has failed to respond to your claim, or is not responding quickly enough, you may be granted a court order.
+If your solicitor can show that your employer failed to respond to your claim, or is not responding quickly enough, you may be granted a court order.

-The court order will require the employer to:
+The court order will require your employer to:

-- Disclose any information and documents required to move the claim forward.
+- Disclose any information and documents required to progress your claim.

-As the defendant is usually required to pay the legal costs involved in the PAD application, it’s a good incentive for the employer to promptly respond to your claim.
+As the defendant is usually required to pay the legal costs associated with the PAD application, it incentivises employers to respond promptly to injury claims.

-If the employer has genuine mitigating circumstances that have caused a delay in responding to your claim, then the court may reject the PAD application.
+If there are genuine mitigating circumstances for your employer's delayed response, the court may reject the PAD application.

-If the employer has a valid reason for the delay, your solicitor may still give a warning to the defendant and offer an extended period of time to respond to your claim.
+If your employer has a valid reason for the delay, your solicitor may give a warning and offer an extended period in which to respond.